bleichroeder/RabbitHutch/README.md

   <img src="https://github.com/bleichroeder/RabbitHutch/blob/main/logo.png?raw=true" width="350" title="hover text">
 </p>
   <p align="center">
-    A powerful C# library designed to simplify the creation and management of RabbitMQ publishers and consumers.
+    A C# library designed to simplify the creation and management of RabbitMQ publishers and consumers.
 RabbitHutch provides an intuitive interface for developers to integrate RabbitMQ messaging into their applications seamlessly.
   </p>
 </div>